binaryfoundry/binaryfoundry.github.io/_posts/2021-2-1-Physically-Based-Rendering-and-BRDFs.md

 ### Albedo colour

-The 'albedo' term represents wavelengths of light absorbed by a material's surface upon diffusion, what we typically understand as the surface colour.
+The 'albedo' term represents wavelengths of light absorbed by a material's surface upon collision, what we typically understand as the surface colour.

 ![_config.yml]({{ site.baseurl }}/images/pbr/diffsp.PNG?style=centerme)